JohnLFX/Seminole-Intercollegiate-Programming-Competition/README.md

 # Seminole-Intercollegiate-Programming-Competition
-Solutions to past questions from the competition
+<p>Solutions to past questions from the competition</p>

+<p>All solutions are in Java 8</p>

-Please keep in mind that these are not official.
-If you see an error or something that can be more efficient, make a pull request!
+<p>Please keep in mind that these are not official.
+If you see an error or something that can be more efficient, make a pull request!</p>